dabernado/kayak/std.md

 ### Object Capabilities
 - Object capabilities are a reference to some kind of resource represented as a type value, usually `Int`
-    - They are represented in type annotations by `.Cap` format, though this has no real operational semantics and is mainly used for readability
+    - They are represented in arrow type annotations by `{}` format, but are passed implicitly to arrows as arguments
 - Capabilities are only used in arrows, especially I/O arrows
-- An `Int` value passed as a capability to an arrow can reference either a VM-defined function or the mailbox of another process
-    - VM function ids are always negative, while process ids are always positive
-    - The programmer can check if a capability is a function id or a process id via the sum combinator
-- VM function ids and process ids are interchangable, allowing for processes to be sandbox by other controlling processes
-    - example: a running process may utilize `reflect` but wasn't granted a capability which references the VM reflect function, so it instead uses the id of a process which does have that capability and which can handle the request of the sandboxed process however it likes
-- List of object capabilities:
-    - `Int.Kill`: killing a child process
+- Capability values are first-class and are passed through a program's data flow with the rest of the data structures
 - Does the programmer need to be able to define its own object capability types?
+    - This will definitely be necessary for FFI

 ## High-level Language Constructs
 ### Computational Reflection